Welcome back to Read Not Guess. Today we’re going to work on Magic E with the long "u" sound, like in the words “use” and “mute.”

 Special Rule: Magic E

-Remind your child that when a word ends with a Magic E, it makes the vowel before it say its own name.
+Remind your child that when a word ends with a Magic E, the "e" at the end is silent, but it makes the vowel that comes before it say its own name.

 So when a word looks like this, the Magic E helps the “u” say its own name: